-Nightline is a student-led organisation made up entirely of volunteers from the University of Exeter, from all disciplines.
+Exeter Student Nightline is a student-led organisation made up entirely of student volunteers from the University of Exeter.
 We are always looking to recruit enthusiastic and conscientious students to give up a couple of nights a term to man the phones (you don’t have to stay awake all night, don’t worry!) or to assist the society in other ways.
-Nightline is a fantastic society to be involved with and a great way to give back to the student community, whether you’re an undergraduate or postgraduate.
-Not only is the time our members give hugely appreciated by the student body, but the hours spent volunteering with us are also eligible for the Exeter Award Scheme and a great CV booster.
+Exeter Student Nightline is a fantastic society to be involved with and a great way to give back to the student community, whether you’re an undergraduate or postgraduate and the hours spent volunteering with us count towards the Exeter Award Scheme.

 If you’re interested in volunteering, please contact our Training Officers at: [email protected]

 - A chance to really make a difference and provide wellbeing support to your fellow students

 - Gain new important life-skills (communication, teamwork, active listening)

 - Meet new like-minded individuals – our volunteers are a lovely group!

 - An amazing CV booster!
 Your hours with us can count towards the Exeter Award and our committee are able to provide references on request.